How basecalling works

 The basecalling algorithms currently deployed by Oxford Nanopore are based on neural networks.
 These are loosely modelled on biological neural networks within the human brain, with connections of “nodes” (equivalent to neurons) passing data between themselves to arrive at a predicted base sequence.
 Crucially, just like a human brain these neural networks have the ability to learn and improve their predictions over time.

-Guppy currently utilises a bi-directional recurrent neural network, where information can be passed back and forth between nodes.
+Dorado currently utilises a bi-directional recurrent neural network, where information can be passed back and forth between nodes.
 Alternative algorithms are continuously assessed for their suitability at basecalling, such as convolutional neural networks, which are typically used for image and video processing due to the connections between nodes mimicking the organisation of the brain’s visual cortex.

-Find out more about Guppy
+Find out more about Dorado

 Machine Learning